samueljamesbell/samueljamesbell.github.io/about.md

 I apply the principles and methods of psychology to understanding neural network behaviour.

-I'm a machine learning PhD student in the [ML@CL group](https://mlatcl.github.io/) at the University of Cambridge (Queens' College), supervised by [Prof. Neil Lawrence](https://inverseprobability.com/).
+I'm a machine learning PhD student in the [ML@CL group](https://mlatcl.github.io/) at the University of Cambridge (Queens' College), supervised by [Prof. Neil Lawrence](https://inverseprobability.com/), and a placement student at [The Alan Turing Institute](https://www.turing.ac.uk).
 During my master's I worked on deep learning and [natural language processing](https://www.cl.cam.ac.uk/research/nl/) at the Cambridge [Computer
 Laboratory](https://www.cl.cam.ac.uk/).
 I did my bachelor's in computer science at the [University of Manchester](https://www.cs.manchester.ac.uk/), graduating 2013.